 My son has been sneezing for the past few weeks and blows his nose constantly.
 How can I tell if he has allergies or just a lingering cold?

 Seasonal allergies and the common cold can be so much alike that it’s sometimes hard to tell the two apart.
-But look closely and you can find clues as to what’s going on.
+But look closely and you can find clues about what’s going on.

 - Have the seasons changed?
 If yes, it could be allergies.
-Seasonal allergies come at the same time every year and around the same set of circumstances, like when leaves start to fall or plants start to flower.
-Allergy symptoms like sneezing, congestion, or a runny nose are the body’s response to breathing in allergens (like plant pollen or mold spores) that are released into the air.Colds, on the other hand, are caused by viruses that can turn up in any environment, during any time of year, but are more common in winter months.
+Seasonal allergies come at the same time every year and around the same set of conditions (for example, when leaves start to fall in autumn or plants start to flower in spring).
+Allergy symptoms like sneezing, congestion, or a runny nose are the body’s response to breathing in airborne allergens (like plant pollen or mold spores).Colds, on the other hand, are caused by viruses that can turn up in any environment, at any time of year, but are most common in winter months.

 - Did symptoms come on suddenly?
 If yes, it could be allergies.
-Another indicator that you might be dealing with seasonal allergies is if symptoms come on suddenly and last a long time.
-Cold symptoms tend to come on more gradually and typically go away within 7 to 10 days, but allergies last as long as someone is exposed to an allergen, which can be for weeks or months.
+Another sign that you might be dealing with seasonal allergies is if symptoms come on suddenly and last a long time.
+Cold symptoms tend to come on more gradually and usually go away within 7 to 10 days, but allergies last as long as someone is exposed to an allergen, which can be for weeks or months.

 - Does your son have itchy, watery eyes?
 If yes, it could be allergies.
-Many kids with allergies get this symptom when an allergen causes an inflammation of the conjunctiva, a clear membrane that covers the inner eyelids and eyeball.
+Many kids with allergies get this symptom when an allergen causes an inflammation of the conjunctiva (a clear membrane that covers the inner eyelids and eyeball).

-- Is there an absence of fever and no yellow/greenish nasal discharge?
-If yes, it could be allergies.
-Allergy symptoms are never accompanied by a fever, while colds sometimes are.
-And with an allergy, your son’s runny nose will have a thin, clear discharge, rather than the thick yellow or greenish discharge that can come with a cold.
+- Is there yellow/greenish nasal discharge?
+If yes, it could be a cold.
+With an allergy, your son’s runny nose would have a thin, clear discharge rather than the thick yellow or greenish discharge that can come with a cold.

-If you suspect your son has an allergy, the only way to tell exactly what he’s allergic to is to get an allergy test.
-This test can be performed on the skin (where an allergen is placed under the skin to check the body’s response) or through a blood test.
+Often the only way to know exactly what someone is allergic to is with an allergy test.
+This, if recommended for your son, would be done in an pediatric allergist’s office.
+The testing can be done on the skin (where an allergen is placed under the skin to check the body’s response) or through a blood test.

-If your son does have allergies, the doctor will recommend reducing exposure to the allergen and might also suggest an over-the-counter (OTC) or prescription allergy medication to relieve symptoms.
+If your son does have allergies, the doctor will recommend reducing exposure to the allergen(s) and, perhaps, using an over-the-counter (OTC) or prescription allergy medicine to relieve symptoms.

-Reviewed by: Mary L. Gavin, MD
+Reviewed by: Rupal Christine Gupta, MD

-Date reviewed: April 2011
+Date reviewed: July 2014